 If you do not have a job file, click cancel to open a new job form shown in Figure 5.
-The job form has 7 numeric fields and two radio buttons groups: 'Images format' and 'Direction.'
-The two last numeric fields and the buttons groups have default values (see also Table 1).
+The job form has 6 numeric fields and three radio buttons groups: 'Alignment pattern position', 'Images format' and 'Sequence direction.'
+The last numeric field and the buttons groups have default values (see also Table 1).
 All default values (including the buttons groups) can be changed.